 This article will explain the difference between salaries, dividends and drawings and the effects each will have on your business.

 Receiving dividends from the business

-To ensure Shareholders are not taxed twice on the profit distributed as a dividend, a franking credit equal to the amount of tax paid by the Company (i.e. 30%) is attached to the dividend which the Shareholder can utilise to reduce their tax liability associated with the dividend.
+Shareholders can avoid paying additional tax on dividends distributed from profits.
+One of these is a franking credit equal to the amount of tax paid by the Company (i.e. 30%).
+Shareholders can use this to reduce their tax liability as it is part of their dividend.

-The Shareholder is required to declare the dividends as income and pay tax on the dividends grossed up value (which includes the franking credit).
+Shareholders need to declare dividends as income and pay tax on the grossed-up value (which includes the franking credit).

 However, there are additional costs when paying a dividend which business owners may incur, including the payment of additional tax on benefits, such as the Medicare Levy or the complication of having to pay PAYG instalment tax.

 The second option for Shareholder’s to take money out of a business is through a salary.
 A shareholder can pay their own salary.
 However, they will be subject to the same rules and rights as employees.